flinch-n-scurry/psychometrics_2/Tutorial 4 - Classical Test Theory & Reliability.md

 -> As the observed score X is often the sum of individual item scores, it is important to first ask whether the items are unidimensional.
 -> We can address this question using **factor analysis**.

+In CCT, the focus is on the reliability of the sum or test score.
+However, assuming unidimensionality of the items, CTT also includes methods of item analysis, i.e., methods to evaluate the quality of the individual items.
+CTT item analysis methods are based on the relationship (correlation) between the item scores and the sum scores, *and based on the variance and means of the individual items*.

+We first consider item-level analyses.

+##### A. Evaluating individual items: Item-test and item-rest correlations.

+We start CTT item analyses with the correlation between the sum score and the item scores, where the sum score ($x_{i}$) is viewed as a proxy for/approximation of $T_{i}$, the respondent's true score.

+**Reminder**: In factor analysis, the factor loadings in single common factor (unidimensional) model can be interpreted as standardized regression coefficients, which equal correlations.

+If we compare factor loadings with item-test correlations, we will notice that item-test correlations are larger.
+This is expected, as the test score also includes the item score, which increases the correlation between the test score and the item score.
+The solution is to base the test score on all the items except the item we are investigating, i.e. *calculate the test score without the item*. **This is called the item-rest correlation**.
+The item-rest correlation resembles the factor loading.

+**In SPSS, the item-rest correlations are shown in the results of a Reliability Analysis, in the column titled "*Corrected-Item Total Correlation*"**.
+The factor analysis output also includes "communalities", which we interpret as the proportion of explained variance in the regression of the item on the common factor.
+Remember, in factor analysis the common factor is used as the predictor, and the individual items as dependent variables.
+We predict the item scores based on the common factor, i.e., the items are regressed on the common factor.
+Communalities tell us: How much of the variance in the item score is explained by/attributable to the common factor? <span style="color:red"> **By squaring the item-rest correlations, we get the same kind of information.
+These are interpretable as item-level reliabilities** </span>.

+Let X be the test score and item<sub>1</sub> be the item score.
+We have the CTT model and the definition of reliability:

+$$ X_{i} = T_{i} + E_{i} $$
+$$ var(X) = var(T) + var(E) $$

+The test reliability is: $var(T)/var(T) + var(E)$

+We can apply these definitions to the items.
+For example:

+$$ item_{1i} = T_{item1i} + E_{item1i} and r = var(T_{item1})/var(T_{item1}) + var(E_{item1}) $$

+The latter gives us the item reliability of item 1.
+In a similar way, we can get the item reliability of items2, and so on...

+The true score underlying each item is exactly the same: $T_{item1} = T_{item2} = T_{item3}$ etc. Since the items are unidimensional, it follows that each item measures the same undelying variable.
+So, all the items share the true score, which can be expressed as $T_{item}$.
+So,we can simplify an item's reliability score as such:

+$$ item_{1i} = T_{itemi} + E_{item1i} and r = var(T_{item})/var(T_{item}) + var(E_{item1}) $$